Processing ......

 • Statistics with R (Vincent Zoonekynd)

-This book provides an elementary-level introduction to R, targeting both non-statistician scientists in various fields and students of statistics.
+Provides an elementary-level introduction to R, targeting both non-statistician scientists in various fields and students of statistics via code examples with liberal commenting of the code and the output, from the computational as well as the statistical viewpoint.

 • Introduction to Probability and Statistics Using R (G. Jay Kerns)